react-ladies/beta-website/README.md

 - Go to data and make a new YAML file for your location
 - Website to make google calendar links: https://decomaan.github.io/google-calendar-link-generator/

-If you discover any bugs in this site, please [file an issue](https://github.com/react-ladies/React-Ladies/issues/new).
+If you discover any bugs in this site, please [file an issue](https://github.com/react-ladies/website/issues/new).

+This website was originally based off of a fork of -> https://github.com/queerjs/website.

 Thank you ✨